How To Introduce Nuts To Baby Safely

 Introduce each type of nut separately

 As each nut is slightly different and contains different proteins, children and adults can be allergic to one type of nut but able to tolerate another.
-For this reason, each type of nut needs to be introduced separately, ideally leaving 2-3 days between each one.

 • Peanuts